Checkmk/checkmk/agents/modules/windows/readme.md

 This procedure may quite annoying, you have to check next points:

-1. All scripts here.
-Node builds artifacts succesfully.
+1. Check scripts in the folder.
 2. **buildscripts/scripts/lib/windows.groovy** : from windows node to jenkins
 3. **buildscripts/scripts/build-cmk-version.jenkins** : from enkins to packaging
 4. Checkmk root **Makefile**.
 Packaging self